firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-11-12-batteries.md

 "What size do you need?" they ask me at the post office.

 "The biggest one," I answer.
 I walk with the boxes to my car, which is full of batteries of all brands and sizes.
 I open the trunk which also has cans of Spam, fruit, soup....
 I wanted to send you food, but you asked me for light.
 You, the one who never asks and always gives.
 Light.
 I put all the batteries I can fit in the box, I put in three flashlights and I also put in my faith to illuminate you.
 I prepare two boxes instead of one, in case one of the two is lost, so that one of the two will arrive first.
-And before closing them I see that two cans of soup and two cans of fruit will fit.
+And, before closing them, I see that two cans of soup and two cans of fruit will fit.
 And I put them in.
 In case you get hungry.